Skip to main content

 Knoxville, TN 37930

-7. If you are wanting to make an item donation, please visit our Donations page to find our wishlist.
+7. If you are interested in making an in-kind donation, please visit our Donations page to find our wishlist.
+We appreciate your support!

-8. We have a responsibility to our community and our donors and work hard to ensure long-term sustainability of the organization.
-We make our IRS Form 990 available for review, as required by law.
-Visit our Accountability page to learn more.
+8. We take our responsibility to our community and donors seriously, striving to ensure the long-term sustainability of our organization.
+In compliance with legal requirements, our IRS Form 990 is available for public review.
+To learn more, please visit our Accountability page.

-9. Horse Haven of Tennessee takes our privacy policy seriously and takes steps to protect and ensure the safety of our supporters.
-We do not sell or otherwise disclose information about our volunteers or supporters outside of our immediate organization.
-This policy has no exceptions.
-We do not sell or exchange your information with any other organizations, public, private or nonprofit.
-For more detailed information visit our Accountability page.
+9. At Horse Haven of Tennessee, we are committed to safeguarding the privacy of our supporters and take every measure to ensure their information is protected.
+We do not sell or disclose any personal information about our volunteers or supporters outside of our organization, without exception.
+We do not share or exchange data with any other organizations, whether public, private, or nonprofit.
+For further details, please visit our Accountability page.

 • GFAS